Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02.md

 For more information, there is a button (dot or lightbulb) you can click for options.
 Usually, the options include:

 - Ignore this rule:
  - Suppress this rule for the line
  - Suppress this rule the file
  - Show documentation for this rule

 ### What are Proptypes?

-Soem programming languages are called strongly typed.
+Some programming languages are called strongly typed.
 These languages enforce the type of variables.
-For example, when definging a new variable x you might set the type to a Number.
+For example, when defining a new variable x you might set the type to a Number.
 Later if you assigned a value that was type string the system would throw an error.

 Assigning the wrong type to a variable is usually an error.

 JavaScript is not a typed language.
-PropTypes gives lets React check types passed in props.
+PropTypes allow React to check types passed in props.

 https://reactjs.org/docs/typechecking-with-proptypes.html